bd-j/prospector/README.md

 TemplateLibrary["cue_nebular"] # Uses a power-law ionizing spectrum TemplateLibrary["cue_stellar_nebular"] # Uses the stellar ionizing spectrum
 ```
-**Note:** Dust emission is not yet implemented for compatibility with nebular emission.

 Migration from < v2.0
 ---------------------